Account Balances

 }

-The account holder makes a 50.00 card purchase.
+The cardholder makes a $50.00 card purchase.
 Before the transaction is settled, Get Balance returns the following:

 "response_data": {